Trump calls Olympic skier ‘real loser’ after athlete expresses ‘mixed emotions’ representing the US

 White House chief of protocol Monica Crowley also chimed in and reposted the president, writing on X, “Represent America with pride or GTFO.”

+The president’s remark, however, was met with pushback by Sen. Bernie Sanders, who called Hess a “proud American.”

+“Mr. President, this is not a monarchy,” the Vermont independent wrote on X. “This is the United States and no one is required to bow down to you.”

-Trump’s social media comment is only the latest example of the president criticizing those who voice opposition against his administration.
+Trump’s social media comment is only the latest example of the president criticizing those who speak out against his administration.
 He also voiced opposition to Bad Bunny performing at the Super Bowl halftime show.

-Meanwhile, Vice President JD Vance and Secretary of State Marco Rubio were in Milan over the weekend to watch the Olympics, and Trump is set to attend a Super Bowl watch party in Florida.
+Meanwhile, Vice President JD Vance and Secretary of State Marco Rubio were in Milan over the weekend to watch the Olympics, and Trump is attending a Super Bowl watch party in Florida.

 Vance and second lady Usha Vance were notably booed during the opening ceremony.